18Dominik/apigateway/Readme.md

 OWASP API Security Project
 https://owasp.org/www-project-api-security/
 https://juice-shop.herokuapp.com/#/

+This insightful article why you should API keys with caution: https://thenewstack.io/why-your-api-keys-are-leaving-you-vulnerable-to-attack/

 Most of the top security risks can be covered by API Gateways, although not all.